Lyric Theatre (Kansas City, Missouri)

-In 1957 Durwood Organization took it over and converted for Todd-AO and later Cinerama movies at called the Capri Theatre.
+In 1957 Durwood Organization took it over and converted for Todd-AO and later Cinerama movies and named it the Capri Theatre.

 KMBC continued to broadcast from beneath the stage.

 In 1970 the Lyric Opera of Kansas City signed a lease to perform at the theatre.

 In 1974 Metromedia, then owners of KMBC-TV, took over management of the building although the live arts continued to be performed.

 In 1982 The Hearst Corporation, KMBC-TV's new owners, acquired the building.
 In 1989 a piece of plaster fell from the building during a rehearsal of the Kansas City Symphony.
 Hearst initially began repairs and eventually sold it to the Lyric Opera which continued the repairs.

 In 2007 the Lyric Opera sold the theatre to DST Realty.
 KMBC-TV left its long-time home to go to new quarters near Swope Park.

 In 2011 the Lyric Opera of Kansas City, the Kansas City Symphony and the Kansas City Ballet moved their performances to the newly constructed Kauffman Performing Arts Center.

+On November 19, 2018, the YMCA of Greater Kansas City broke ground on the renovation that would become what is now the Kirk Family YMCA.